davidonlaptop/presentations/mango.md

   - **Usability**
     - **Compatibility** (ISO 25010) with file formats (VCF, ADAM, etc.)
     - **Interoperability** (ISO 25010) of MANGO with plink
-    - **Expert judgement on operability** (ISO 25010) Is MANGO's command line easy to use, as judged by experts in the field (bioinformaticians)
+    - **Expert judgement on operability** (ISO 25010) Is MANGO's command line easy to use, as judged by experts in the field (bioinformaticians).
+We'll send a satisfaction survey to the bioinformaticians involved in the 2 case studies.

 ---